 Tan Jiunn Wen

-A Research Assistant at ASB since January 2018.
+Currently as Program Development and Research Manager in Innovation and Entrepreneurship Center (IEC).
+He joined as Teaching Assistant at ASB since January 2018.
 After graduating from MIT he was drawn back to Malaysia with a specific goal of building an educational platform to help underprivileged students gain better financial literacy.
 Working with Teach for Malaysia he was able to narrow in on the issue and hopes ASB will be the next step in guiding him towards his pedagogical pursuits.